Project Context

 • Side tasks and its scoring should be separated from the Major task and scoring,

-• but both scoring (Side and Major) will ultimately contribute to the overall Domino score.
+• but both scoring (Side and Major) ultimately contribute to the overall Domino score.

 Governance